 Fishing from Mattiscombe Beach is likely to produce the same species you’d find in the more accessible beaches of Start Bay, so expect to pull in the likes of bass, wrasse and mackerel, season depending.
 The South facing aspect of the beach means that the weather conditions can be quite different to the popular fishing beaches of Start Bay, and you will often find shore anglers heading to Mattiscombe Sands when it is too windy to fish comfortably from Beesands or Slapton.

-Nearby Lannacombe beach offers a similar sense of serenity and remoteness to Mattiscombe, but the former is easier to access as the car park is immediately adjacent to the beach itself.
-For views of Burgh Island, we also recommend Ayrmer Cove and Westcombe Beach.
-On the other side of the River Dart close to Kingswear, Man Sands is another highly recommended quiet, craggy beach.
+South Devon’s coastline is peppered with sandy beaches, shingle bays and secluded coves, and as such, you will never find yourself far from a perfectly suited beach.
+Similar beaches near Mattiscombe Beach include those within Start Bay, such as Hallsands, Beesands and Torcross.
+Nearby Lannacombe Beach offers a similar sense of serenity and remoteness to Mattiscombe, and a little further afield, for views of Burgh Island, we also recommend Ayrmer Cove and Westcombe Beach.
+What’s more, on the other side of the River Dart close to Kingswear, Man Sands is another highly recommended quiet, craggy beach.